-With increasing ownership, it’s essential to keep an eye on the category leader, which is Roku without any doubt.
-The total hours streamed on Roku in the United States hit a record of approximately 20.9 billion in the first quarter of 2022.
+With increasing ownership, it’s essential to keep an eye on the category leader, which is the most popular CTV platform in the USA without any doubt.
+The total hours streamed on the most popular CTV platform in the USA in the United States hit a record of approximately 20.9 billion in the first quarter of 2022.

 №3 Navigating the streaming platforms landscape

-Also, when it comes to numerous streaming platforms introduced on the market, Roku wins in several terms.
+Also, when it comes to numerous streaming platforms introduced on the market, the most popular CTV platform in the USA wins in several terms.
 At least, in the United States, where it has over 50 million active accounts.
-This fact alone makes Roku the leading streaming platform in this country.
+This fact alone makes the most popular CTV platform in the USA the leading streaming platform in this country.
 Its accounts there stream videos for more than 14 bln hours!
-Roku fairly over beats such industry monsters as Amazon, Google, and Apple.
+The most popular CTV platform in the USA fairly over beats such industry monsters as Amazon, Google, and Apple.
 The following stats prove it: